kfzyqin/Implementation-MolGAN-PyTorch/README.md

-If you wish to use the QM9 dataset, you can skip the data downloading and directed proceed to data preprocessing.
+If you wish to use the QM9 dataset, you can skip the data downloading and directly proceed to data preprocessing.
 ```bash
 bash download_dataset.sh
 ```